Master Services Agreement

 - Communicate with Doro through the supported interfaces

-The Buyer's use of the Platform is limited to the specific Transaction associated with the payment link they received.
+The Buyer's use of the Platform is limited to the specific Transaction associated with the payment link they received, including any Tranches comprising that Transaction.
+Section 17 sets out the terms that apply specifically to Buyers.

 4.4 Use by Sellers